rmjarvis/TreeCorr/docs/cov.rst

   pairs.
 They find that this weight is significantly more accurate than either 'simple' (what they call mult) or 'mean'.

-The default value of ``cross_patch_weight`` is 'simple' in all cases.
-We may in the future change this, but for now if a use wants a different weight scheme, they need to explicitly specify which scheme to use.
+The default value of ``cross_patch_weight`` is 'match' for jackknife and 'geom' for bootstrap.
+This is the recommendation of MP22, and it seems to be optimal when the field has significant sample variance, but not much super-sample variance.
+The default for 'sample' and 'marked_bootstrap' methods is 'simple'.
+We don't see much difference between that and 'mean' for these methods, althought we welcome feedback from users whether 'mean' might be a better choice for these methods.

 Covariance Matrix